JNWH8686/Arch-Linux-Install/docker-wireguard.md

 * Install **WireGuard for Windows**.

-* Import the `.conf` file and activate the tunnel.
+* Import the `.conf` file into the desktop application and activate the tunnel.

 [Windows Laptop WireGuard Demo](https://i.imgur.com/i50FnhB.png)